meoso/react-router-resolve/README.md

 <a name="new_Router_new"></a>

 ### new Router()
-Wrapper for React Router's Router component that provides defaultRoute and ensureTrailingSlash options
+Wrapper for React Router's base Router component that provides defaultRoute and ensureTrailingSlash options

 <a name="Router.ensureTrailingSlash"></a>